-Adhesion-dependent signal transduction, mechanotransduction, microenvironment, ECM, integrin, cadherin, actin, cytoskeleton, focal adhesions, matrix remodeling, cell cycle, proliferation, cyclin-dependent kinases, mouse modeling, cardiovascular biology.
+Extracellular matrix, microenvironment, adhesion receptor signaling, mechanotransduction, integrins, cadherins, actin, cytoskeleton, focal adhesions, matrix remodeling, deformable substrata, micropatterning, cell cycle, proliferation, cyclin-dependent kinases, mouse modeling, cardiovascular biology.

-We are currently working in the following general areas.
+We are currently working in the following areas.

 ii) In vivo mechanobiology.

-Ultimately, the importance of biomechanics to cellular function must be documented in vivo.
-We are approaching this issue by examining adhesion receptors and signaling pathways that regulate matrix remodeling, tissue stiffness, and vascular smooth muscle cell (VSMC) proliferation during the response to injury.
-We invoke the injury response by gently denuding the endothelium in the femoral artery of mice.
-By comparing the degree of VSMC proliferation in wild-type mice and mice with knock-outs/knock-ins of integrin regulated signaling and cell cycle genes, we can test, in vivo, the importance of the integrin- and stiffness-regulated signaling events we detect in primary VSMCs cultured on hydrogels.
+We place significant effort on mouse models to document the relevance of adhesion receptor signaling and stiffness-sensing to mammalian biology.
+For example, we use a mouse model to study how increased arterial stiffness affects adhesion receptor signaling and vascular smooth muscle cell (VSMC) proliferation during the response to vascular injury.
+By comparing the degree of VSMC proliferation in wild-type mice and mice with knock-outs/knock-ins of integrin-regulated, mechanosensing, and cell cycle genes, we can test the importance of the adhesion- and stiffness-regulated events we detect in primary VSMCs cultured on hydrogels as described above.
 Similar studies are exploring the proliferative effects of N-cadherin and its potential interactions with integrins.
-This work has strong biomedical relevance since damage to the endothelial lining of blood vessels and smooth muscle cell proliferation play critical roles in cardiovascular disease.

 Ziba Razinia, PhD

 Chris Yu, graduate student (with Rader lab)

 ITMAT Biomechanics Core: